Sarha

 Sarha (سرحا) is a Syrian village located in Al-Saan Subdistrict in Salamiyah District, Hama.
 According to the Syria Central Bureau of Statistics (CBS), Sarha had a population of 644 in the 2004 census.

+Syrian Civil War

+On 15 November 2017, clashes occurred near the village between Hayat Tahrir al-Sham and the Syrian Arab Army, with HTS retaking the settlement from government forces, killing three of them.
+However, by December 2017 the Assad government had recaptured Sarha and would continue to hold it until the end of the war.